apache/mxnet/docs/static_site/src/_includes/get_started/linux/python/cpu/pip.md

 Please note that the Linux CPU pip wheels for AArch64 platforms are built with oneDNN with Arm Performance Libraries (APL) integrated.
-Because APL's license is not compatible with Apache license, you would need to manually install APL in your system.
+Because APL's license is not compatible with Apache license, you would need to
+<a href="https://developer.arm.com/tools-and-software/server-and-hpc/compile/arm-compiler-for-linux/arm-performance-libraries">manually install</a> APL
+in your system.

 oneDNN is intended for deep learning applications and framework developers